Are you looking to launch a new product or service?

 5-star G2 reviews still roll in regularly for the revenue intelligence giants, and their stock in the B2B SaaS space continues to rise.

-A small group or pod of senior stakeholders from your business’s sales, marketing, and product departments should be responsible for your B2B SaaS go-to-market strategy
+A small group or pod of senior stakeholders from your sales, marketing, and product departments should be responsible for your B2B SaaS go-to-market strategy.

-Compared to larger GTM teams, this structure allows stakeholders to bypass long feedback loops, iterate on the GTM strategy, and develop your product.
+Compared to larger GTM teams, this structure allows stakeholders to bypass long feedback loops, iterate on the GTM strategy, and develop better products.

 In practice, a SaaS marketing strategy includes broad things like:

-It encompasses how you’ll go to market, who you’ll target, and the sales tactics you’ll use to convert customers.
+It encompasses how you’ll take a product to market, who you’ll target, and the sales tactics you’ll use to convert customers.

-A pricing strategy isn’t just a case of deciding how much to charge for your product/service; it also affects the customers you attract.
-This may change throughout a business’ scale-up journey.
+A pricing strategy is the process of deciding how much to charge for a product or service.
+Pricing may change throughout a business’s scale-up journey.

 For example, you may start by targeting SMBs before targeting mid-market and enterprise customers.